uehaj/buffalo-wifirouter-control/README.md

 This is a set of scripts for control Buffalo Wifi router series.

-This script change [Security]-[IP Filter] setting of Buffalo series WiFi-Router throu command line script.
+This script change [Security]-[IP Filter] setting of Buffalo series WiFi-Router through command line script.

+You can control your devices network access.

+It is needed IP Addresses are fixed because IP-Filter rules of Buffalo settions are distinguishes with IP address.

 # Setup

-You have to copy .env.sample to .env on the same directory which includes monior.sh and change.sh, and edit it.
+You have to copy .env.sample to .env on the same directory which includes monior.sh and change.sh, and edit it following way.

 ```
 ROUTER_HOST=192.168.11.1                   # This is the factory default